 The sentence is 63 months in prison and 3 years of supervised release.
 Visitors are limited, mail is limited, and she was never afforded the time to work through military experiences that most service members who leave the military inevitably face.

 Where can I find out more information?

-Please click around this site.
-Use the Menus above to find the FAQ, Resources, News Archives, Press Advisory’s for upcoming actions, or crucially all of the official Court Documents where you can read for yourself how the Espionage Act has been used to deny due process.
+Please look around this site.
+Use the Menus above to find the FAQ, Resources, News Archives, Press Advisory’s for upcoming actions, or all of the official Court Documents where you can read for yourself how the Espionage Act has been used to deny due process.
 Click the social media links below to follow the campaign.
-Click on Take Action if you feel moved and would like to join us in advocating for a young acoladed military veteran named Reality Leah Winner.
+Click on Take Action if you feel moved and would like to join us in advocating for a young accoladed military veteran named Reality Leah Winner.
 She has been silenced so we are speaking out on her behalf until she is free once again.